 Interim Policy for International Travel during the COVID-19 Pandemic

-This interim policy indefinitely suspends the university policy on International Travel Approval.
+This interim policy supersedes the university policy on International Travel Approval and any previous interim travel policy directives.

-Beginning as of July 1, 2020 and until further notice, and subject to continuing review of global health conditions, GW will allow only essential international travel, defined as international travel that is necessary and required per the specific guidance herein.
-This guidance refers to GW-related or GW-supported travel, not personal travel.
-For purposes of this policy, “International Travel” is GW-related when:
+Beginning August 1, 2021 until further notice, and subject to continuing review of global health conditions, GW will allow limited international travel, prioritizing “essential” travel, defined as international travel that is necessary and required per the specific guidance herein.
+This guidance applies to GW-related or GW-supported travel only.
+For purposes of this policy, international travel is GW-related when:

 - the travel is undertaken because an individual is acting in an academic or professional capacity relevant to the person’s areas of responsibility, activities (including co-curricular and extracurricular ones), course of research, teaching, or study at GW, or

-- the travel is undertaken with or organized by any GW organization, division, department, or office, even if not for an academic or professional purpose.
+- the travel is undertaken with or organized by any GW organization, division, department, or office, even if not for an academic or professional purpose, and/or

-For purposes of this policy, GW-supported “International Travel” is any international travel that is funded to any degree by the university.
+- the travel is funded to any degree by the university.

-A GW community member returning to their country of citizenship is not prohibited from travel, even if some university-related activities might be carried out while there.
+International travel under this policy does not include personal travel or travel by GW community members returning to their home country, even if some university-related activities might be carried out while there.

-Determinations as to the essential nature of travel under these guidelines will be made by the relevant dean or vice president and will be recorded through the GW Passport online international travel registration database maintained by the Office of International Programs.
+Determinations of travel approval under this policy will be made by the relevant dean or vice president and will be recorded through the GW Passport online international travel registration database maintained by the Office of International Programs.
 Additional details pertaining to this process are available in the “Requests for Approval” and “Required Procedure After Dean’s Approval” sections below.
-Deans may also recommend exceptions, i.e., international travel that does not meet the criteria below, by requesting concurrent review by the Office of Risk Management, the Division of Safety and Security, and the Office of International Programs to determine whether the traveler can proceed with the university’s approval.
+Vice Presidents or deans may also recommend exceptions (i.e., international travel that does not meet the criteria below) by requesting concurrent review by the Office of Risk Management, the Office of the General Counsel, and the Office of International Programs to determine whether the travel can proceed with the university’s approval (“Exceptions Process”).

-Essential international academic travel for graduate students involves travel for academic credit that the GW school or division deems necessary to meet a requirement for graduation, when the travel cannot be postponed or offered through alternative means, such as online or domestically.
+Essential international academic travel for graduate students involves travel that: (1) the GW school or division deems necessary to meet a requirement for graduation or travel that is an essential part of a program; and (2) travel cannot be postponed or offered through alternative means.
 When international travel is an optional component of an academic requirement, the international travel is considered non-essential.

 Travel for graduate students for research purposes is evaluated separately from travel for academic study.
 See the “Research-Related Travel” section of this document, below.

-International travel for faculty and staff members is not essential if it can be postponed or managed by alternative methods, such as electronically.
+For destinations with a Level 3, Level 4, or “Unknown” CDC COVID-19 Risk Assessment or Department of State Travel Advisory, international travel for faculty and staff members should be limited to essential travel.
+Travel is not essential if it can be postponed or managed by alternative methods, such as online.

 - when avoiding or delaying travel will cause harm to the operations of the university; or